sdasda7777/ScheduleBlock/README.md

 - Moved editing records to popup, since the main table was getting really crowded
 - Added nice icons by Lorc (Cog) and Delapouite (Pencil), see section above for more details.
 - Made ACL check frequency customizable in the options menu
-- Added option for entering timeouts (TODO: implement the actual logic)
+- Added option for entering timeouts, implemented logic

 #### 1.1.1
 - Shortened code for generating table by using more loops